wechaty/vorpal-contrib/README.md

 1. `Ding` Extension for trigger a `dong` reply
 1. `Eval` Extension for EVAL JavaScript code from the chat window!
+1. `Cash` Extension for Cross-platform Linux commands in pure ES6

 ## Contributors